jbride/bdk_wallet/README.md

 This branch of `bdk_wallet` is enabled with a new address type (as per BIP-0360 ) called:  Pay-To-Tap-Script-Hash (P2TSH).

-Semi-related: this branch allows for very limited support for `Post-Quantum Cryptography` when using P2TSH.
-Currently, you can only use the SLH-DSA PQC as provided by the underlying `rust-bitcoin` dependency.
-You can not use the [Wallet](https://docs.rs/bdk_wallet/latest/bdk_wallet/struct.Wallet.html) structure from this `bdk_wallet` project when using PQC.
+In addition, this branch supports the use of `Post-Quantum Cryptography` (specifically: SLH-DSA) in the locking script of P2TSH tap leaf.

 ### Usage
 All P2TSH/PQC enabled bitcoin crates ( to include this bdk_wallet project) are temporarily available in a custom crate registry at:  `https://crates.denver.space`.
 These crates will be made available in `crates.io` in the future.

-Subsequently, to use this version of `bdk_wallet`, you will need to execute the following at the root of your project:
+Subsequently, to use this version of `bdk_wallet`, you will need to execute the following at the root of your own Rust project:

 ```bash
 mkdir .cargo \